179 Klytaemnestra

-Klytaemnestra (minor planet designation: 179 Klytaemnestra) is a stony Telramund asteroid from the outer regions of the asteroid belt, approximately 77 km in diameter.
+179 Klytaemnestra is a stony Telramund asteroid from the outer regions of the asteroid belt, approximately 77 km in diameter.
 It was discovered on 11 November 1877, by Canadian-American astronomer James Craig Watson at the old Ann Arbor Observatory in Michigan, United States.
 It was his last discovery three years before his death.
 The transitional S-type asteroid has a rotation period of 11.17 hours.
 It was named after Clytemnestra from Greek mythology.

 Orbit and classification

 Together with asteroid 9506 Telramund, Klytaemnestra is the largest members of the Telramund family (614), a mid-sized family of stony asteroids in the outer main belt, which is also known as the Klytaemnestra family.

 It orbits the Sun in the outer main-belt at a distance of 2.6–3.3 AU once every 5 years and 1 month (1,871 days; semi-major axis of 2.97 AU).
 Its orbit has an eccentricity of 0.11 and an inclination of 8° with respect to the ecliptic.
 The body's observation arc begins at Lick Observatory in February 1899, more than 21 years after to its official discovery observation at Ann Arbor.